When you think of nootropics, what imagery and sensations come to mind?

-The expansive supplement information site, Examine.com, specifically attributes bacopa’s ability to improve cognition and performance to stress reduction: “…has been shown to improve cognition, by means of reducing anxiety.”
+The expansive supplement information site, Examine.com, specifically attributes bacopa’s ability to improve cognition and performance to stress reduction: “…has been shown to improve cognition, by means of [improving mood].”

 Considered an “adaptogen”, this herb specifically works on the dopaminergic and serotonergic systems to promote neuron communication.
 Both dopamine and serotonin are brain chemicals associated with an increased mood so it is plausible this supplement is a mood enhancer.

 Lemon Balm – If you haven’t already read my experience of lemon balm, it will be eye opening.
-This Mediterranean herb is not commonly used, but was incredibly effective for me to reduce anxiety, feel stress free, and relax.
+This Mediterranean herb is not commonly used, but was incredibly effective for me to improve mood, feel stress free, and relax.
 Lemon balm works to relax individuals through the GABA brain chemical (specifically by inhibiting effects of GABA transaminase).

 Taking the Next Step

 The herbal stuff just explained does work.
 The following nootropics to reduce anxiety aren’t superior in any way, they are just newer (thus often riskier) and sometimes more powerful.
 Many are synthetic and there is nothing wrong with that, but it is important to separate these options out.